Ecuador–India relations: Defence

 Ecuador was the first country to purchase Dhruv helicopters, of which one was for use by its president.
 The Government of Ecuador signed an agreement with HAL to purchase 7 Dhruv helicopters at a total cost of $45.2 million in November 2008.
 HAL delivered the 7 helicopters to Ecuador between 2009 and 2012.
 On 11 October 2015, Ecuador stated that it was grounding the fleet, after four of the seven helicopter crashed in separate incidents.
 The Ecuador Government stated that two helicopters crashed due to pilot error, while the other two were the result of mechanical failures.
 The Government also accused HAL of failing to ship some spare parts for the helicopters.
-HAL defend its helicopters stating that over 200 Dhruv helicopters were in service with the Indian military and operating without incident.
+HAL defended its helicopters stating that over 200 Dhruv helicopters were in service with the Indian military and operating without incident.
 The company blamed Ecuador's operation of the helicopters for the crashes, and also added that the 24-month warranty period of after-sales service support for the helicopters had already expired.
 HAL also offered to send a team to Ecuador to resolve any outstanding issues.
 Ecuador put its three remaining helicopters up for sale in 2016.

 Ecuadorian Vice Chief, General Rodrigo Bohorquez, attended Aero India in February 2007 and Brigadier General Raúl Banderas Dueñas attended the Defence Expo in February 2010.
 Ecuador and India signed an MoU on defence co-operation in 2011.

 The Government of Ecuador maintains a Defence Attaché in its embassy in New Delhi.
 The Defence Attaché at the Embassy of India in Santiago, Chile is jointly accredited to Ecuador.